We Are All Different: A Look at Variations in Psoriatic Arthritis

 We are much luckier today than we were even 10 years ago when you consider the widening range of options to manage our psoriatic arthritis.
 But how we respond to the medications are all different as well.
 I’m very active in several different PsA communities.
 I find it very interesting that we all have the same disease, but what works for one person, may not work at all for another.

-Different comorbidities and pre-existing conditions
+Comorbidities and pre-existing conditions

 Autoimmune disease is the gift that keeps on giving.
 They tend to cluster together and rarely are found alone.
 Not to mention the comorbidities inherent to psoriatic arthritis, like metabolic syndrome and fibromyalgia.
 All of these related conditions and our own experiences change how psoriatic arthritis will impact us.

-Different comorbidities and different pre-existing conditions not only make diagnosis difficult, but they also make choosing treatment options difficult.
+Different comorbidities and different pre-existing conditions not only make diagnosis difficult but also make choosing treatment options difficult.
 For example, I have psoriatic and rheumatoid arthritis.
 There are good ones to treat PsA and there are also good ones that treat RA, yet the ones that effectively treat both are few.
 And it is unlikely that you can effectively be on two different biologics at once.

 So with all of these differences, how come we still continue to compare?
 We compare ourselves to others and them to us.
 Why?
 We say, “Well, he doesn’t have it as bad as I do, I don’t know why he complains so much.”
 Or we say, “What’s wrong with me?
 Others respond to medication and achieve remission.”